whitphx/whitphx.info/content/blog/20220315-how-to-ask-about-programming-problems/index.md

   * They cannot be copied to the clipboard.
 It takes much effort to run the code or google the logs.
 It's so annoying.
 * Do paste the images or the screenshots if you have visual results related to the problem.

+I will be adding the list items.
+If you have ideas to add to the list, please let me know [through Twitter DM](https://twitter.com/whitphx) or by [creating GitHub Issues](https://github.com/whitphx/whitphx.info/issues) or [Pull Requests](https://github.com/whitphx/whitphx.info/pulls).

 [^1]: Precisely, the code block with ` ``` ` is an extended Markdown syntax, such as [GitHub-flavored Markdown (GFM)](https://github.github.com/gfm/).
 Anyway, many web forums are supporting it.